HermannMarx/pokefightreact/README.md

 ## Live

 The front-end application is hosted on [Netlfiy](https://poke-death-fight.netlify.app).
-Consult the [architecture](./doc/architecture.md) for more information about the overall structure, views and components.

 ## Programming

 This project has been developed using [NodeJS](https://nodejs.org/en) and [React.js](https://reactjs.org).
+Some of our components have been programmed with [Material UI](https://material-ui.com).
+Its already predefined components made it possible to design the app more time efficient.

 ### Helpers

 - [Prettier](https://prettier.io/): [install Prettier](https://prettier.io/docs/en/editors.html) for your code editor.
 Prettier can run 'on file save', so that you don't need to run it manually.
 Look for instructions on how to set it up in your code editor, if needed.
-- [Material UI](https://material-ui.com) has been used for styling.
-Its already predefined components made it possible to design the app more time efficient.